mbrodt/portfolio/src/pages/vue-gif-searcher.md

 ---
-title: "Building a Gif Searcher with Vue and the Giphy API"
+title: 'Building a Gif Searcher with Vue and the Giphy API'
-date: "2018-04-15"
+date: '2018-04-15'
-icon: "vue.svg"
+icon: 'vue.svg'
+type: 'blog-post'
 ---

 Welcome to this tutorial, I'm happy you made it here.
 This will be a tutorial on how to fetch and display gifs with Vue, retrieved from the giphy API.
 We will cover the following parts: